planetsLightningArrester/parser-de-notas-de-corretagem/README.md

 ## P.S.
 * Total values include fees
 * The values can deviate from cents.
 It's always a good call to double-check if the result is as expected.
 Check the [License](#license)
-* FIIs and custom stocks doesn't provide a valid CNPJ field

 ## Contributors
 Thanks to whom sent me notes for the tests ❤️.
 Personal data is not stored neither used on tests, only the notes content.